Correlation Between Rafael Holdings and MongoDB

 Rafael Holdings Class

-Rafael Performance
+Risk-Adjusted Performance

 0 of 100

 Over the last 90 days Rafael Holdings Class has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite quite persistent technical and fundamental indicators, Rafael Holdings is not utilizing all of its potentials.
-The latest stock price mess, may contribute to short-term losses for the institutional investors.
+The current stock price mess, may contribute to short-term losses for the institutional investors.

 MongoDB

-MongoDB Performance
+Risk-Adjusted Performance

 0 of 100

 Over the last 90 days MongoDB has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite latest weak performance, the Stock's fundamental indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the company investors.
+Despite latest uncertain performance, the Stock's fundamental indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the company investors.

 Rafael Holdings and MongoDB Volatility Contrast